duracell80/midnight-sectors/README.md

 Ever noticed how it's not entirely clear how AM/PM denotes evening and morning?
 Before noon and after noon both relate to periods of time that don;t rleate to if it's day or night.
 12pm is the brighest part of the day but 11pm is usally not daylight.
 It's not possible to look at a clock and know innately if it's night or day.

 ### Terms for Hours, Minutes and Seconds
-- Slice   (a 24 hour day that is sliced into 8 hours instead)
+- Hedron  (A hedron (face) is the second part of the word Octahedron, seems like a large measure)
-- Sector  (A sector contains = 1 minute and 40 seconds or 100 seconds)
+- Sector  (A sector (minute) contains = 1 minute and 40 seconds or 100 seconds)
 - Decond  (The way to think of an extended second, or hectosecond)
 - Tick    (An odd  .decond)
 - Tock    (An even .decond)